 Funding and Financial Aid

 For information regarding financial aid, scholarships, and graduate assistantships, please visit the Graduate School funding and costs site.

 The School of Sport & Exercise Science offers a limited number of Graduate Teaching Assistantships, which are generally reserved for doctoral students only.
 Decisions about assistantships are made each fall semester.
 For students admitted in the spring semester, the GA/TA application would not be reviewed until the following fall semester.
 These assistantships are ONLY awarded in the fall semester.
-To apply for one of these assistantships, complete the application form.
-Scan the completed application form and create a pdf document, then e-mail the completed application form to: Mrs. Becky Apolonio Hidalgo at Becky.ApolonioHidalgoWerner@unco.edu.
+Completed applications are due electronically to Jill.Zamarripa@unco.edu by February 1, 2020.
 This is the only item that is sent directly to the School of Sport & Exercise Science; all other materials go directly to the Graduate School.

 Applicants are encouraged to contact faculty in the specific program they are applying to for specific questions about the program or program specific requirements.

 - Social Psychology of Sport & Physical Activity: Dr. Megan Babkes Stellino